Policies

 This policy and procedures are based on the following principles:

-• The welfare of young people and vulnerable adults is of primary concern
+• The welfare of vulnerable adults and vulnerable adults is of primary concern

-• All young people and vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to be safeguarded from abuse
+• All vulnerable adults and vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to be safeguarded from abuse

 • It is everyone’s responsibility to report any concerns about abuse to the Designated Safeguarding Officer, and the responsibility of the Social Services Department and the Police to conduct, where appropriate, a joint investigation